-7. Chserve the circle under her eye, which is of a pale and hluish colour, and if that under her right eye be most apparent, and most discoloured, she has conceived of a son.
+7. Observe the circle under her eye, which is of a pale and bluish colour, and if that under her right eye be most apparent, and most discoloured, she has conceived of a son.

-8. If she would know whether she hath conceived of a son or a daughter, let her milk a drop of her milk into a bason of fair water; if it spreads and swims on the top, it is certainly a hoy, but if it sinks to the botton as it drops in, round in a drop, it is a girl.
-This last is an infallible rule.
-And in all, it is to be noted, that what is a sign of male conception, the contrary holds good of a female.
+8. If the would know whether she has conceived of a son or a daughter, let her milk a drop of her milk into a bases of fair water; if it spreads and swims on the top, it is certainly a boy, but if it sinks to the bottom sit it drops in, round in a drop, it is a girl.
+This last is an infallelle rule.
+And in all, it is to be noted, that what is a sign of a male conception, the sontrary holds good of a female.